stich86/ZTE-MC7010/fs.md

 When finished, boot the kernel with the command: `fastboot boot sdxprairie-boot.img`.

 If everything is fine, just reboot the unit and permanently flash the kernel with the command: `fastboot flash boot sdxprairie-boot.img` and then `fastboot boot sdxprairie-boot.img`.

+# Important notes about update capabilities

+If you make any changes to the **rootfs** or **ztedata** folders, any **dFOTA** (Delta Firmware Over The Air) update from **ZTE** will fail.
+This is because, during the process, all data is binary patched.
+Before applying the patch, the system compares the CRC of the old file with the new one.
+If even a single file doesn't match, the update will stop and won't proceed.
+To preserve the update capability, you need to repack the firmware as it is, apply the updates, dump it again, and then repack the updated version with your modifications.